ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/setting-up-authentication-and-authorization.dotnet.markdown

-# Setting up Authentication and Authorization
+# Client API : Setting up Authentication and Authorization

 Authentication and authorization is based on [client X.509 certificates](../server/security/authorization/security-clearance-and-permissions).